 “Duck down is not the new industry standard for a premium down alpine product.
 It has never, at least not in my lifetime, been the standard.”

 Again, Patagonia choose to use cheaper, less warm and less compressible duck down in this piece.
 There is not a single practical technical reason to use duck down in any series alpine, backpacking, climbing or… Well any piece really.
 Actually….
 Now that I’m thinking about it, I can’t come up with any reason to use duck down.
 It’s heavier.
-It’s not as warm, it doesn’t hold up as well… Maybe it costs less?
+It’s not as warm, it doesn’t hold up as well… It does however cost less therefore increases profit margins.
+And because it breaks down faster and doesn’t last as long as goose down, you’ll be replacing your sweater much sooner than you would if it were a goose fill.
 Whatever the reason, Patagonia stuck us with more duck down and that’s at best disappointing and at worst a sign of the things to come.
 If this is a sign of the new trend Patagonia is setting for themselves and the outdoor industry, that’s a real shame.
 Duck down is not the industry standard for a premium down alpine product.
 It has never to my knowledge, at least not in my lifetime, been the standard.
 So when I see a high end expensive down coat filled with a 75% duck down content, I know right away it’s high end in name only.

 Patagonia is big on their reuse, recycle sales pitch these days and to be fair to them, protecting the environment and responsible production are both worthwhile and admirable goals we can all get behind.
 However a premium outdoors brand using duck down in high end products, cutting corners, using cheaper materials and failing to live up to even the most basic top tier industry standards is inexcusable regardless of the root cause.
 Personally given first hand knowledge of some of the pricing in other outdoor brands, and having been in the industry and watching it closely for 10+ years now, I believe these changing trends are for a healthier bottom line and not, at least not primarily for the ecological and “responsible” reasons that brands like Patagonia are trying to sell us, the public on.